-- Physical disabilities - Sensory disabilities - · Intellectual and developmental disabilities: - Disability categorized by significant limitations both in intellectual functioning (reasoning, learning, problem solving) and adaptive behavior (range of everyday social and practical skills) - Originates before age 21 - · IQ test: major tool measuring intellectual functioning - Parents with ID: most parents with an ID label have mild to borderline cognitive impairments (IQ ≤ 80) (IASSID SIRG, 2008)
+- Physical disabilities - Sensory disabilities - Tender y disabilities Titablity categorized by significant limitations both in intellectual functioning (reasoning, learning, problem solving) and adaptive behavior (range of everyday social and practical skills) - practical stins) Originates before age 21 IQ test-major tool measuring intellectual functioning Parents with ID: most parents with an ID label have mild to borderline cognitive impairments (IQ ≤ 80) (IASSID SIRG, 2008) - Psychiatric and mental health disabilities: Can include impairments such as depression, smise, PTSD, and include impairments such as depression, smise, PTSD, include impairment substantially limits major life activity such as parenting or social functioning or megates major body function-regulating mood or decision-making substances used cryslachool addiction is a disability under the ADA.

+But current and literal use of fusion.
+Impairments and literal use of fusions.

-- · Psychiatric and mental health disabilities: - Can include impairments such as depression, anxiety, PTSD, bipolar disorder, or schizophrenia, psychotic disorder - Impairment substantially limits major life activity such as parenting or social functioning, or impacts major bodily function - regulating mood or decision-making - Substance use: drug/alcohol addiction is a disability under the ADA - But current and illegal use of drugs limits protection; and completion of or participation in rehabilitation program (if not using) ≠ disabled - Title II prohibits discrimination against people with substance use disorder based solely on fact that they previously used - Argument: relapse is part of recovery, so still considered disabled
+- uncer the AUA.
+But current and illegal use of drugs limits protection; and completion of or participation in rehabilitation program (if nor using) if ablashed maintain against people with substance and accordance of the prohibits decrimination against people with substance dedorder based solely on fact that they previously used Argament relapse is part of recovery, so still considered deabled